Searching for Dark Structures: A Comparison of Weak-lensing Convergence Maps and Lensing-weighted Galaxy Density Maps: Method

 We estimate the uncertainty of the galaxy convergence, which arises from the usage of photometric redshifts.
-The DES Y3 Gold catalog provides photometric redshift uncertainties based on the Directional Neighborhood Fitting (DNF) method.
-We generate 50 perturbed realizations of the galaxy catalog by randomly shifting the redshifts of lens galaxies according to their reported uncertainties using Gaussian probability distribution.
+The DES Y3 Gold catalog provides photometric redshift uncertainties based on the DNF method.
+We generate 50 perturbed realizations of the galaxy catalog by randomly shifting the redshifts of lens galaxies according to their reported uncertainties using a Gaussian probability distribution.

 In this process, only the redshifts of the lens galaxies are perturbed, while the source redshift distribution, $p_s$, remains unchanged for each HEALPix pixel.
 From these 50 realizations, we compute the standard deviation across the maps to obtain the uncertainty map, $\sigma_{\kappa_{g}}$.